mahsheikhdir/form-server/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mahsheikhdir/form-server/badge.svg?branch=master)](https://coveralls.io/github/mahsheikhdir/form-server?branch=master)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/c09c0a7f517fa712543d/test_coverage)](https://codeclimate.com/github/mahsheikhdir/form-server/test_coverage)

-A full-stack application using React and Express that lets users create and store JSON data.
+A full-stack application using React and Express that lets users create and store JSON data for their website, or back-end projects.
 Users are given an API key for each of their "Projects" and can send POST requests to add new data.
 You can see this project here: [Link](https://jsonstor3.herokuapp.com/).

 ### Installing